-Sensitive recording techniques during fixation of a stationary target disclose three types of eye movements

-Microsaccades (flicks) are conjugate, although often of unequal amplitude in the two eyes.
+Sensitive recording techniques during fixation of a stationary target disclose three types of eye movements less than 1° in amplitude: microsaccades, microdrift, and microtremor.41 Microsaccades (flicks) are conjugate, although often of unequal amplitude in the two eyes.
 They range from 1 to 25 minutes (average of 6 minutes) of arc and demonstrate a velocity-amplitude relationship analogous to that of refixation saccades.
 The frequency of microsaccades is about 1 to 3 Hz.
-Microdrifts are disjugate and
+Microdrifts are disjugate and slow, with speeds varying from 1 to 30 minutes of arc/second.
+Microtremor constitutes a disjugate, high-frequency vibration of the eyes, ranging from 50 to 100 Hz, with amplitudes varying from 5 to 15 seconds of arc.